SCENE 01 / TIMELAPSE HYPERLAPSE

 Time-compressed sequences across Seoul, Jeju and Busan

-Here is how this works in practice.
-Time-lapse and hyperlapse production in South Korea draws on a national landscape that compresses unusually well into a few seconds of screen time.
-The Han River bridges shift through golden hour into a neon-lit grid, Lotte World Tower reflects the sun's arc across glass and steel.
+Time-lapse and hyperlapse production in South Korea draws on a landscape that compresses unusually well into a few seconds of screen time.
+The Han River bridges shift through golden hour into a neon-lit grid, while Lotte World Tower reflects the sun's arc across glass and steel.
 Cherry blossoms sweep up Yeouido and out to Jinhae across a four-week spring window.

-Here is the short of it.
-Our ops run intervalometers and motion-control sliders from professional bodies sourced through Korean rental houses such as NAC Image Technology and KW Studio in The DMC hub, with weatherproof housings rated for the humidity of Jeju summers and the wind chill of Bukhansan ridges.
-Each install is tied to a power solution.
-Solar, mains-tied, or rotating battery — so a Lotte construction sequence or a Naejangsan autumn project can run uninterrupted for weeks or months without an ops on site every day.
+Our operators run intervalometers and motion-control sliders on pro bodies.
+We source them through Korean rental houses such as NAC Image Technology and KW Studio in the DMC hub.
+The weatherproof housings are rated for the humidity of Jeju summers and the wind chill of Bukhansan ridges.
+Each install ties to a power source — solar, mains-tied, or rotating battery.
+A Lotte construction sequence or a Naejangsan autumn project can then run for weeks or months with no operator on site each day.

-Here is the breakdown.
-Hyperlapse work shifts the same compression into motion, walking a slider rig along Cheonggyecheon, tracking a vehicle through Gangnam's expressway grid, or executing a long architectural reveal at Namsan Tower.
-Our team handles MOLIT clearance where flights intersect the work, secures property releases for rooftop installs across Seoul and Busan.
+Hyperlapse work shifts that same compression into motion.
+We walk a slider rig along Cheonggyecheon, track a car through Gangnam's expressway grid, or run a long architectural reveal at Namsan Tower.
+Our team handles MOLIT clearance where flights cross the work and secures property releases for rooftop installs across Seoul and Busan.

-Sets up security cover for long-length captures of Gyeongju temple precincts and the Gocheok Sky Dome rebuild.
-Deflickering, exposure ramping for holy-grail day-to-night transitions, and 8K-down-to-4K stabilisation are handled in post by editors familiar with both Korean broadcast deliverables and global agency specs.
-Productions eligible for K-content cash rebate work can layer time-lapse acquisition into wider campaigns without renegotiating crew terms mid-shoot.
+We also set up security cover for long captures of Gyeongju temple precincts and the Gocheok Sky Dome rebuild.
+In post, our editors handle deflickering and exposure ramping for holy-grail day-to-night transitions.
+They also manage 8K-down-to-4K stabilisation, and they know both Korean broadcast deliverables and global agency specs.
+Productions eligible for K-content cash rebates can fold time-lapse capture into wider campaigns.
+There is no need to renegotiate crew terms mid-shoot.

 FAQ